huggingface/transformers/examples/research_projects/wav2vec2/FINE_TUNE_XLSR_WAV2VEC2.md

 the models are evaluated exactly, and what type of data preprocessing can be used, please see ["Training and Evaluation Rules"](#training-and-evaluation-rules).

 **Please keep in mind:**
-The spirit of the fine-tuning week is to provide the community state-of-the-art speech recognition in as many languages as possible!
+The spirit of the fine-tuning week is to provide state-of-the-art speech recognition in as many languages as possible to the community!
 So while we encourage a healthy competition between people/groups of the same language so that better results are obtained, it is **extremely important** that we help each other and share our insights with the whole team/community.
 What matters in the end is what has been achieved by